pendle-finance/documentation/docs/AppGuide/Trade/Guides/LimitOrder.md

 Swaps can be partially allocated to the AMM and limit orders (if any) to optimize for price-impact.
 That amount is determined at the most optimal amount, taking the AMM price impact and gas fees into account.

 Orders can be:
-- Executed (Order is filled)
+- Executed (Order is fully filled)
-- Expired (Order is not filled by its expired)
+- Expired (Order is not fully filled by its expiry date)
 - Invalid

 ## Order Validity